dailymuse/oz/README.md

 Which will print `Hello, Jose!` in the template.

-## Signals ##

-Like flask, oz adds signals, which are callbacks executed when certain events occur.
-Unlike middleware triggers, these are application-wide; e.g. a signal called `initialized` is fired after all the plugins are loaded and before an action is executed.
-The SQLAlchemy plugin listens for this signal to setup a global context required by SQLAlchemy.

-To add a new signal, decorate a function like so:

-    @oz.signal("signal-name")
-    def foo():
-        print "Foo was called"

-For example, here's the signal that the SQLAlchemy plugin used to use:

-    @oz.signal("initialized")
-    def initialize(pool_timeout=None):
-        global engine, Session

-        kwargs = { "echo": oz.runtime.settings["debug_sql"] }
-        if pool_timeout != None: kwargs["pool_timeout"] = pool_timeout

-        engine = create_engine(oz.runtime.settings["db"], **kwargs)
-        Session = sessionmaker(bind=engine)

-Currently, two signals are used by oz itself:

-* `plugin_loaded` - Fired after a plugin is loaded.
-Note that this will be before the entire application context is available, and there will be no application settings.
-* `initialized` - Fired after all the plugins are loaded, and before an action is run.

-You can fire off your own signals by calling `oz.execute_signal("signal name", *args, **kwargs)`.

 ## Built-In Plugins ##

 Oz comes with a number of built-in plugins to faciliate rapid development.
 You